ManLikeTeetos/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and_rule : Prints the result of POWER divided by DIVIDED, then a newline 10-love_exponent_breath : Print the result of BREATH raised to the power of LOVE
-11-binary_to_decimal: Convert a number from base 2 to base 10
+11-binary_to_decimal: Convert a number from base 2 to base 10 12-combinations : prints all possible combinations of two letters, except oo